RSandAI/.github/profile/README.md

-# RSandAI: REMOTE SENSING AND ARTIFICIAL INTELLIGENCE GROUP GITHUB PAGE
+# RSandAI: Remote Sensing and Artificial Intelligence Group GITHUB Page

 This github page contains outputs of GeoAI research conducted under the supervision of Prof. Dr. Elif SERTEL at Istanbul Technical University.